PrintIT Reseller caught up with Jamie Brothwell, Print General Manager at Exertis

 In the main we operate on a percentage margin of our brand, the margin percentage hasn’t changed in the last 15 years, but the average selling price has significantly declined.
 The pound note margin available is getting less and less, so we have to diversify.
-The only way we can get around that is by offering enhanced services – do more than just shipping a box, because otherwise we’ll get to a point where we won’t be able to make any money.
+The only way we can get around that more than just shipping a box, because otherwise we’ll get to a point where we won’t be able to make any money.
 I think very much with print it affects us more than other technologies, because of the sheer size of the boxes we’re moving.

 PITR: In addition to services, what other areas are you looking at in terms of diversification?

 JB: Diversifying our technology offer as well is also key.
 We’ve had huge success in the OA space, we’re a very ambitious company with very ambitious people, and we’ve seen this fantastic growth over these past two years but I don’t want it to level out.
 We’re constantly asking ourselves: ‘how do we take this to the next level and offer something new to our customers?’

 We offer complementary products such as 3D printers to our dealers, for example.
 We’ve also recently launched a new brand called Mayku.
 The Mayku FormBox, a simple to use and powerful desktop vacuum former works with any vacuum cleaner and a wide selection of different materials, enabling moulds to be made in minutes with no software or digital model manipulation needed.
 It’s an exciting new concept that brings a new dynamic to the market, providing a wide range of creative opportunities for educational establishments in particular.
 It’s a new talking point and provides the perfect accompaniment to 3D printing.